Our team are available Monday-Friday 9am-4pm

-Social housing providers should take a lead in delivering support packages to help people overcome barriers in their lives, according to our new report.
+Social housing providers should take a lead in delivering support packages to help people overcome barriers in their lives, according to our More than bricks report.

-Our new ‘More than bricks’ report argues that many social housing tenants are struggling to find the help they need and social housing providers are best placed to provide such support.
+The report argues that many social housing tenants are struggling to find the help they need, and social housing providers are best placed to provide such support.

 “At the same time, we cannot work in silos.
 We all need join forces, with social housing providers at the centre using our unique level of access, to build up extensive networks to address the issues that are affecting our customers’ lives.”